kddubey/ORIE4741Project/midterm_report.md

 When we look at the columns of "Filed date", "Issued date, and "Completed date" we see that 100% of all permits have been filed, 92.5% have been issued, and 48.9% have been completed.
 It is encouraging that all listed permit records have an issued date and the high proportion of permits which have been issued provides ample training data.
 If we look closer, we see that 62.8% of all permits are issued on the same day that they were filed.

 As is evident in the histograms below, many of the categorical and boolean features have one value in a clear majority, which could limit the effectiveness they may have.
+We can see an example of this in Figure 1, where the vast majority of values of Permit Type are 8.
 The definitions for the permit types are as follows: 8 = otc alterations permit, 3 = additions alterations or repairs, 4 = sign - erect, 2 = new construction wood frame, 6 = demolitions, 7 = wall or painted sign, 1 = new construction, 5 = grade or quarry or fill or excavate.

 | | | |
 |:-------------------------:|:-------------------------:|:-------------------------:|